 It's totally reasonable that you would rather keep information about your location to yourself.
-It makes sense to grant some apps access to it – navigation tools, for instance – but there are plenty of the others that you might want to wrestle control from.
+It makes sense to grant some apps access to it – navigation tools, for instance – but there are plenty of the others that you might want to wrestle control away from.

 There are two ways you can go about this: either using Android's built-in settings or using a dedicated permission control app.

-The method that is built into Android is slightly simplistic, but it gets the job done.
+Just like in newer versions of Android, you can change the Location settings for all applications with a single toggle switch.
 Head to Settings > More > Permission and tap the on/off toggle switch next to Location.
 When the switch is in the off position, your handset will stop collecting location data.

 You can also change the method of location reporting that is used.
 Tap Location > Mode.
 You can then choose between three different modes according to your preferences (as shown in the image below).

 If you scroll down through Location, you can see a list of all of the apps that have requested information about your location (see image below).
 You can then investigate the settings for individual apps to see if there is a way to disable location tracking.

 Once your phone gets the Android Marshmallow update, you will have greater control over individual app permissions through the system settings.